marcuscraske/parrot-manager/roadmap.md

 # Roadmap

 ## Upcoming
+- Import/export
+  - Should be fairly easy for JSON and will be a gateway to other formats.
+  - Allow entire database to be exported in JSON or other compatible formats
 - Prevent sync when unsaved changes.
-- Automatically save when database is dirty.
 - Persist window size to local user file
-- Multiple windows
-- Recent files drop-down on topbar
 - When viewing backup, have toolbar or large button to restore permanently.
 - Setting to wipe clipboard within time period, after copying an entry.
   - Option to be toggled in settings
-- Import/export
-  - Allow entire database to be exported in JSON or other compatible formats
-  - Should be fairly easy for JSON and will be a gateway to other formats.

 ## Later
 - Persist random generator settings to local user file